DerpNerdd/fblawebcodingdevelopmentproj/README.md

 Sharing link :3

 # Topic
-A community business has approached your team and has asked you to develop a website that <br>
-advertises open jobs at the business.
+A community business has approached your team and has asked you to develop a website that advertises open jobs at the business.
 The website must include the following: <br>
 • A page including information about benefits and/or reasons to work at the company. <br>
 • A page including at least three different job openings at the company. <br>